 - Cargo must be fastened securely on or within a vehicle.

-Truck accident cases are incredibly complex and require the knowledge and skill of an experienced truck accident attorney.
+Truck accident cases are incredibly complex and require the knowledge and skill of an experienced Denver truck accident attorney.
 If you’ve been hurt as the result of negligently-loaded cargo, contact Fuicelli & Lee, P.C. today

 Truck accidents result in some of the most catastrophic personal injury cases on American roads.
 Some of the most common types of truck accident-related injuries include:

 At Fuicelli & Lee, P.C., your health and recovery are our top priorities.
-Contact us today to speak with an experienced truck accident attorney.
+Contact us today to speak with an experienced Denver truck accident attorney.
 Let us handle your case so you can focus on healing.

 Tragically, truck accidents are often fatal.
 While no financial award can undo the hardship you are experiencing, compensation in a wrongful death claim, can help to ease the subsequent financial burdens placed on your family.
 Depending on the details of the case, a spouse or dependent of the deceased may seek compensation for: